Please access the new, updated website at https://hosting.northumbria.ac.uk/healthcaseforubi/

 This website hosts the work of a multidisciplinary team examining the health case for Universal Basic Income (UBI).
-At a time of global pandemic, a decade of austerity politics and on the cusp of another economic crisis, policy makers are both more aware than ever of the need for public health measures and less able than ever to deploy traditional means to deal with the crisis.
+This project examines the potential of the policy to advance public health in the wake of a decade of austerity and in the middle of a global pandemic.
+This is a time in which policy makers are both more aware than ever of the need for public health measures and less able than ever to deploy traditional means to deal with the crisis.
 New, upstream solutions need to be examined.

 How might UBI promote health?

 Evidence suggests that a person’s health is heavily influenced by social and economic environment: income influences housing and access to health care; predictability of income influences the extent to which individuals invest in long-term interests, and experience of inequality influences level of stress.
 These factors influence behaviour, such diet and drug use.
 This evidence supports public health policies that affect social factors.
 Some have suggested that Universal Basic Income (UBI) could achieve this by granting secure cash transfers to adult citizens irrespective of employment status.

 Our model asserts that UBI can improve health by reducing poverty, increasing predictability of income and reducing inequality.
 While research suggests that these actions improve health, there have been no appropriate UBI schemes to assess that specific impact.
 There are several reasons for this, but most can be reduced to cost.
 After a decade of austerity and during the COVID-19 pandemic, there is both widespread concern about funding and understanding of the need for effective public health measures.
 As the Government is now committed to preventing, rather than just treating, ill-health and as governments elsewhere have considered introducing UBI to provide social security to citizens during COVID-19, we need to understand the impact the policy might have on public budgets and whether the policy is feasible.

 How the case will be examined